 A Global variable is helpful in situations where multiple functions are accessing the same data.
 Using a large number of global variables might be problematic, as there may be unwanted changes to the value of a global variable.

-Key Difference Between Local and Global Variable.
+Key Difference Between Local and Global Variable

 - Local Variables are called ‘local’ because they are only known to the statements written in a function inside which they are declared and not known to any other function present outside that function block.
-In the case of global variable they are known to each and every function present in a program; hence, they are called ‘global’.
+In the case of a global variable, they are known to each and every function present in a program; hence, they are called ‘global’.

-- Global variables retain their value till the program is in the execution phase, as they are stored at a fixed location decided by the compiler.
+- Global variables retain their value until the program is in the execution phase, as they are stored at a fixed location decided by the compiler.
 Local variables are stored on the stack; hence, they do not retain their value as ‘stack’ is dynamic in nature, but the compiler can be directed to retain their value, by using the ‘static’ modifier.

 - If a global and a local variable are declared with the same name then, all the statements of a code block in which local variable is declared will refer only to a local variable and will cause no effect to a global variable.